telerik/blazor-docs/getting-started/repl/user-snippets.md

 ---
-title: Code Editor Snippets
+title: User Snippets
-page_title: Code Editor Snippets in Telerik REPL for Blazor
+page_title: User Snippets in Telerik REPL for Blazor
 description: Telerik REPL for Blazor allows you to login with your Telerik account and save all snippets you run.
-slug: blazor-repl-code-editor-snippets
+slug: blazor-repl-user-snippets
 tags: telerik,blazor,repl,login,user,account,save,snippet
 published: True
 position: 3
 ---

-# Saving Your Editor Code Snippets in Telerik REPL for Blazor
+# Saving Your User Snippets in Telerik REPL for Blazor

 Once you log in, [Telerik REPL for Blazor](https://www.telerik.com/blazor-ui/repl) automatically saves every code snippet you create from your account.
 To create a code snippet, enter the desired code and click the **Share** button in the toolbar.

 To log into [Telerik REPL for Blazor](https://www.telerik.com/blazor-ui/repl), use your existing Telerik account or register as a new user by clicking the user icon in the toolbar.
 You will be prompted to the Telerik login page where you can enter your credentials.

 You can manage the saved code snippets in the **User Snippets** section of the sidebar: